-Reconfiguration of virtual disks
+Reconfigure virtual disks

-An online virtual disk can be reconfigured in ways that expands its capacity and/or change its RAID level.
+An online virtual disk can be reconfigured in ways that expands its capacity and changes its RAID level.

-NOTE: Spanned virtual disks such as RAID 10, 50, and 60 cannot be reconfigured.

-NOTE: Reconfiguring Virtual Disks typically impacts disk performance until the reconfiguration operation is complete.
+- i NOTE: Spanned virtual disks such as RAID 50 and 60 cannot be reconfigured. - (i) NOTE: Reconfiguring virtual disks typically impacts disk performance until the reconfiguration operation is complete.

-Online Capacity Expansion (OCE) can be done in two ways:
+Online Capacity Expansion (OCE) can be done in following ways: